Interview Tips & Guidance - Specialist Care Sector Recruitment

 3) What would your previous employer say about your abilities?

-Your body language and expression matter here – if you don’t look pleased to be asked the question, you’ve already answered it!
+Your body language and expression matter here.
+If you don't look pleased to be asked the question, you've already answered it!
 As well as mentioning qualities like professionalism, compassion and reliability, try to get across that the employer was sorry to see you go or that the circumstances of your leaving were positive.

 5) Why do you want to work here specifically?